 « Previous Page

-Use the guidelines below to schedule routine vision checks and eye exams with
+Use the guidelines below to schedule routine vision checks and eye exams with an ophthalmologist or optometrist.

 Your eye doctor may also suggest that you get exams more often just to check for refractive errors.